Articles & Guides

 If you’re hiring a caregiver who has experience working during the holidays, Leonard recommends asking questions that would determine how they’d best fit your specific needs.

-• Do they have any additional skills that would be more than welcome during the holidays (i.e. special holiday cooking expertise or background in art that may make it possible for them to come up with creative activities for your older loved one, etc.)?
+• Do they have additional skills that would be more than welcome during the holidays (i.e. special cooking expertise or background in art that may make it possible for them to come up with creative activities for your older loved one, etc.)?

 • How do they manage taking care of the older loved one when there are kids around